nuuuwan/news_lk3_data/README.md

 *2024-08-26 22:06:00* · [`adaderanalk`](https://www.adaderana.lk/news/101528/inland-revenue-customs-and-excise-tax-arrears-are-under-rs-90-billion-commissioner-general) · `en`

-Commissioner General of the Excise Department M.J.
+The Commissioner General of the Excise Department M.J.
 Gunasiri has dismissed claims of significant arrears in three major government revenue sources namely the Inland Revenue Department, Sri Lanka Customs, and the Excise Department as myths.

 Speaking at the press briefing titled “Collective Path to a Stable Country” held at the Presidential Media Centre (PMC), today (26), he clarified that the outstanding tax amount for these three institutions totals only Rs.90 billion.
 He also noted that it is typical for any country to have 3%-5% of its total tax revenue in outstanding taxes.